NFL Fantasy Football Week 6: Start ‘Em Sit ‘Em Wide Receivers & A Big Sleeper To Keep An Eye On

 Titans’ Corey Davis

-While Davis is projected to put up 12.7 points, this wide receiver has yet to find consistency this NFL season.
+While Davis is projected to put up 12.7 points, this wide receiver has yet to find consistency this season.
 He struggled against the Bills in Week 5, catching only four balls for 49 yards.
 In Week 4 against the Eagles, he logged a stunning nine catches for 161 yards and a TD.

-In Week 6, Tennessee will face the Ravens, a team that has allowed six touchdowns to receivers this NFL season, but four of them were thanks to A.J.
+In Week 6, Tennessee will face the Ravens, a team that has allowed six touchdowns to receivers this season, but four of them were thanks to A.J.
 Green and Antonio Brown.
-In addition, the Baltimore D has the second-fewest yards given to wide receivers at 363, and they have four interceptions this NFL season against wideouts.
+In addition, the Baltimore D has the second-fewest yards given to wide receivers at 363, and they have four interceptions this season against wideouts.
 While Davis is probably worth keeping on your team, most NFL fantasy experts list the wide receiver as a sit ’em in Week 6.

 Dolphins’ Kenny Stills

 Miami meets Chicago Sunday afternoon, and the Bears’ defense will likely be a problem for wide receiver Kenny Stills.
 Like Davis, Stills is anything but consistent this season for fantasy players.
-The wide receiver has two games where he logged a minimal of 15 PPR, and three games where he put up a maximum of seven fantasy points.
+The wide receiver has two games where he logged a minimum of 15 PPR, and three games where he put up a maximum of seven fantasy points.
 He is projected to put up 10.3 points in Week 6, though that seems doubtful.
 Most NFL fantasy pundits have this wide receiver listed as a sit ’em in Week 6, as it is likely that quarterback Ryan Tannehill will have little room against the Bears’ D to look downfield.

 Bears’ Allen Robinson